Please send me information about this trip

 Day 4: Aguas Calientes - Machu Picchu - Cusco

 We rise early to enjoy the sunrise / early morning light over one of the wonders of the modern world, the legendary citadel of Machu Picchu.
-Our guided tour includes a two to three hour visit to the citadel followed by time to explore on your own.
+Our guided tour includes a two to three hour visit to the citadel.
 Take shuttle bus back to Aguas Calientes to return to Ollantaytambo where our driver will be waiting to take you back to your hotel in Cusco.

 Frequently Asked Questions